Traffic management depicts social etiquette of denizens

 And what about the civilization of denizens of the federal capital and what is the height of professionalism of the traffic managers?

-The growing heavy traffic on the Islamabad Highway often results in absolute choking of traffic for hours from Gulberg bridge to Rawat T-Cross but the traffic managers have no solution to smooth flow of traffic on the main highway of the federal capital.
+The growing bedlam of heavy traffic on the Islamabad Highway often results in absolute choking of traffic for hours between Gulberg bridge to Rawat T-Cross but the traffic managers have no solution to smooth flow of traffic on the main highway of the federal capital.

 The drivers never care the traffic norms during shifting lanes without showing indicator and which caused fatal accidents.